MSBigData2019/Anatoli_DEBRADKE/Lesson1/README.md

-In this file you will find exercice of Lesson 1.
+In this file you will find exercices for Lesson 1.